MimosPay/Rest-API/spec/mimos_pay.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-The Mimos Commerce API provides a simple and powerful REST API to integrate crypto-currency payments into your business or application.
+The Mimos Commerce provides a simple and powerful REST API to integrate crypto-currency payments into your business or application.
 This API reference provides information on available endpoints and how to interact with them.

 Base URLs: